The Lost Children (album)

 The Lost Children is a B-sides compilation album by American heavy metal band Disturbed.
 It was released on November 8, 2011.
 The album was announced in August 2011 by David Draiman via Twitter, where he answered several questions regarding the album.

 Background

 The title comes from the band calling the songs "their children", because they can't pick a favorite.
 The Lost Children features all of Disturbed's B-side tracks that were recorded during a time period of 11 years with the exception of the song "Glass Shatters" which is only available on WWF Forceable Entry.
 The only song on the album not previously available is "Mine".
-A track titled "3", which was originally released as a digital single on the band's website for a campaign backing the West Memphis Three, was not originally intended to be released on the album but was included due to a surprise hearing for the West Memphis Three, resulting in their release from prison.
+A track titled "3", which was originally released as a digital single on the band's website for a campaign backing the West Memphis Three, was not originally intended to be released on the album.
+However, it was included due to a surprise hearing for the West Memphis Three; the hearing resulted in their release from prison.
 The album artwork was revealed on September 22, 2011.
 "Hell" was announced as the first radio single for the album.